 Bottom trawl surveys indicate a substantial reduction in pollock abundance east of 140° W. lon.
 Stock structure in this area is poorly understood.
 Bailey et al. (1999) suggest that pollock metapopulation structure in southeast Alaska is characterized by numerous fiord populations.
-In the 2009 bottom trawl survey, higher pollock CPUE in southeast Alaska occurred primarily from Cape Ommaney to Dixon Entrance, where the shelf is more extensive.
-Pollock length composition in the 2011 bottom trawl survey is dominated by age-1 pollock, with progressively decreasing proportions of larger pollock (Appendix Fig. 1.1).
-There are very few larger pollock (> 50 cm).
+In the 2013 bottom trawl survey, higher pollock CPUE in southeast Alaska occurred primarily from Cape Ommaney to Dixon Entrance, where the shelf is more extensive.
+Pollock length composition in the 2013 bottom trawl survey showed a mode of age-1 pollock, and a mode at 46 cm (Appendix Fig. A.1).
+Larger pollock (> 55 cm) were uncommon.
 Juveniles in this area are unlikely to influence the population dynamics of pollock in the central and western Gulf of Alaska.
 Ocean currents are generally northward in this area, suggesting that juvenile settlement is a result of spawning further south.
 Spawning aggregations of pollock have been reported from the northern part of Dixon Entrance (Saunders et al. 1988).

 Historically, there has been little directed fishing for pollock in Southeast Alaska (Fritz 1993).
-Pollock catch the Southeast and East Yakutat statistical areas has averaged about 1 t since 2000 (Table 1.4).
+Pollock catch the Southeast and East Yakutat statistical areas has averaged about 1 t since 2002 (Table 1.4).
 The ban on trawling east of 140° W. lon. prevents the development of a trawl fishery for pollock in Southeast Alaska.

-Pollock biomass estimates from the bottom trawl survey are variable, in part due to year-to-year differences in survey coverage.
 Biomass in Southeast Alaska was estimated by splitting survey strata and CPUE data in the Yakutat INPFC area at 140° W. lon. and combining the strata east of the line with comparable strata in the Southeastern INPFC area.
-Surveys since 1996 had the most complete coverage of shallow strata in southeast Alaska, and indicate that stock size is approximately 25-75,000 t (Appendix Figure 1.1).
-There are gradual increasing trend in biomass since 2005, but confidence intervals for biomass are large.
-We recommend placing southeast Alaska pollock in Tier 5 of NPFMC harvest policy, and basing the ABC and OFL on natural mortality (0.3) and the biomass for the 2011 survey (47,885 t).
-This results in a 2012 ABC of 10,774 t (47,885 t \ 0.75 M), and a 2012 OFL of 14,366 t (47,885 t \ M).
+Surveys since 1996 had the most complete coverage of shallow strata in southeast Alaska, and indicate that stock size is approximately 25-75,000 t (Appendix Fig. A.1).
+There is a gradual increase in biomass since 2005, but confidence intervals are large.
+A random effects model was fit to the 1990-2013 bottom trawl survey biomass estimates in southeast Alaska.
+We recommend placing southeast Alaska pollock in Tier 5 of NPFMC harvest policy, and basing the ABC and OFL on natural mortality (0.3) and the biomass estimate from the random effects model in 2014 (56,111 t).
+This results in a 2014 ABC of 12,625 t (56,111 t \ 0.75 M), and a 2015 OFL of 16,833 t (56,111 t \ M).
+The same ABC and OFL is recommended for 2015.

-Appendix Figure 1.1.
-Pollock size composition in 2011 (left) and biomass trend in southeast Alaska from NMFS bottom trawl surveys in 1990-2011 (right).
+Appendix Figure A.1.
+Pollock size composition in 2013 (left) and biomass trend in southeast Alaska from NMFS bottom trawl surveys in 1990-2013 (right).
 Error bars indicate plus and minus two standard deviations.
+The solid line is the biomass trend from the random effects model, while dotted lines indicate the 95% confidence interval.